 Robert (Robbie) Gayhart is a resident of the Burlington/Hebron area of Boone County, Kentucky.
-He founded Practical Defensive Training, LLC in 2013 and teaches Kentucky, Ohio and Florida Concealed Carry Classes as well as private lessons in pistol and carbine platforms.
+He founded Practical Defensive Training, LLC in 2013 and teaches Kentucky, Ohio and Florida Concealed Carry Classes as pistol and carbine skills.
 In 2014, he started competing in International Defensive Pistol Association competitions and maintains a “Marksman” classification.
 In January 2017, Robbie began a new challenge; competing in the sport of 3-Gun, where skills in Pistol, Rifle and Shotgun disciplines are tested.

 - Kentucky CCDW Instructor, Kentucky Department of Criminal Justice Training #6312

 - (note: this credential was allowed to expire as the curriculum required by DOCJT was lacking in the quality my students deserved… our current curriculum is approved by the KY State Police and is unmatched in quality within the state of KY)